 Why Collaboration Matters

-Virtual businesses comprised of freelancers and specialist contractors as well as employees are increasingly common.
+Virtual businesses comprised of freelancers and specialist contractors as well as employees are also becoming increasingly common.
+In fact, the number of freelancers in the US economy has reached over 57 million.
 These personnel are often located in different states and even continents and demand diverse, more dynamic communication channels to the traditional ones of phone and email.

 As well as different ways of working, the trend towards organizational collaboration is also being driven by the simple recognition that more can be achieved by working together.
 It’s not rocket science, but more people equals more ideas, more productivity and more efficient and effective achievement of goals.
 And that’s a very powerful combination.
-In today’s ever-changing and highly competitive marketplace, businesses that can foster creativity, innovation and problem-solving capabilities have an enhanced ability to adapt and respond to change.
-In fact, it could well give you that all important advantage over the competition.
+In today’s ever-changing and highly competitive marketplace, businesses that can foster creativity, agility and problem-solving capabilities have an enhanced ability to adapt and respond to change.
+In fact, it could well give you that all-important advantage over the competition.

 Why Communication Matters

 Effective collaboration cannot take place without the support of good communications.
 And successful collaboration goes beyond merely dividing up tasks and assembling a finished product.
 It’s more about fostering a genuine determination to reach a common objective by sharing knowledge, insights and learning to build a consensus.
 Unlike its poorer cousins coordination or joint working, real collaboration involves creating an environment of openness with mutual respect and trust.
 Providing a range of communication channels that will support collaborative teams is, therefore, a critical part of the process.

 What’s more, good internal communications will have a positive impact on other business processes.
 From enhanced employee engagement to improved productivity and a superior customer experience, good internal communications are at the heart of successful businesses.
 After all, how can you expect staff to deliver if they have no understanding or appreciation of what’s going on within the company?